Analytical formula for the roots of the general complex cubic polynomial: Approach of appropriated changes of variable involving an arbitrary parameter

-We remark that if we take $\valp=\para+\valk$, then the second and third equations of $\eqsym$ are verified from the fact that $\vecva$ and $\vecv$ are respectively two eigenvectors of $\matmb$ relative to its eigenvalues $\valka$ and $\valk$.
-So, $\eqsym$ is equivalent to the single equation $\valp=\para+\valk$.
-Consequently, \eq{k-a-b} implies that $\valp$ depnds only on $\para-\parb$ like in \eq{p-a-b}.
-Therefore, by inserting \eq{p-a-b} in the characteristic equation of $\matm$ which is given by
+the third equation of $\eqsym$ is verified.
+It remains to verify the second equation of $\eqsym$.
+Indeed, $\valp=\para+\valk$ and \eq{k-a-b} implies \eq{p-a-b} where $\valp$ depends only on $\para-\parb$ since $\delp$ depends only on $\para-\parb$.
+Therefore, by inserting \eq{p-a-b} in the characteristic equation of $\matm$, we get

-we can choose arbitrary among $\para$ and $\parb$ one parameter as required, while the other parameter will be the unique unknown of \eq{p-equ}, as well as $\valp$ is an eigenvalue of $\matm$.
-To end the proof, we develop \eq{p-equ} to deduce \eq{p-equ-a-b}. \end{preuve} \\ Notice that the choice of the sign before the square root in \eq{p-a-b} leads finally to the same result.
-So, in the sequael we consider the positive sign.
+so that we can choose arbitrarily among $\para$ and $\parb$ one parameter as required, while the other parameter will be the unique unknown of \eq{p-equ}, as well as $\valp$ is an eigenvalue of $\matm$.
+We obtain that if $\para$ and $\parb$ satisfy \eq{p-equ}, then the second equation of $\eqsym$ is verified.
+To end the proof, we develop \eq{p-equ} to deduce that \eq{p-equ} and \eq{p-equ-a-b} are equivalent. \end{preuve}

-In the second step, we aim to simplify \eq{p-equ-a-b} satisfied by the unknown $\parb$, where $\para$ can be chosen as required.
+In the second step, we aim to simplify \eq{p-equ-a-b} of the unknown $\parb$, where $\para$ can be chosen as required.
 So, we derive from \eq{p-equ-a-b} two equations of $\parb$ given by the following two propositions: \begin{prop} For fixed $\para$, $\parb$ satisfies the following equation:

 where the coefficients of \eq{d-equ-a-b} are given by: